harlan-zw/unlighthouse/docs/api/index.md

 - **Type:** `() => Promise<UnlighthouseContext>`

-  Running Unlighthouse via CI does not require a server or the client so we have a special utility for it.
+  Running Unlighthouse via CI does not require a server or the client, so we have a special utility for it.

 ### setServerContext